anycable/docs.anycable.io/docs/misc/action_cable_protocol.md

 * `streams` is a map of stream IDs to observed offsets.
 Stream IDs, offsets, and epochs are received along with the messages.
 It's the responsibility of the client to track them and use for `history` requests.
 The `epoch` parameter specified the current state of the memory backend; if the current server's epoch doesn't match the requested one, the server fail to retrieve the history.
 For example, if in-memory backend is used to store streams history, every time a server restarts a new epoch starts.

 In response to a `history` request, the server MUST respond with the requested historical messages (sent one by one, like during normal broadcasts, so the client shouldn't handle them specifically).
-Then, the server sends an acknolegment message (`confirm_history`).
+Then, the server sends an acknowledgment message (`confirm_history`).
 If case messages couldn't be retrieved from the server (e.g., history has been evicted for a stream), the server MUST respond with the `reject_history` message.

 ### Requesting history during subscription